• Skip to primary navigation

 Make the Pork Broth.

-• Take 2 tablespoon of shrimp paste and fill with 3 cups of water and mix and set aside.
-When the shrimp paste has separated, slowly pour 2 ½ cups of the clearer diluted shrimp paste water into the pot.
+• Take 2 tbsp of shrimp paste and fill with 3 cups of water and mix and set aside.
+When the shrimp paste has separated, slowly pour 2 1/2 cups of the clearer diluted shrimp paste water into the pot.
 Discard the darker muddier shrimp paste that sank to the bottom.

 • On high heat, bring the pot to a boil.
 Then add the pork hocks and simmer on medium heat for 1 hour and 45 minutes.
 Periodically, skim off the scum and dirty layer off the top.
 Taste to see if the meat is soft before removing it from the pot.
 Set aside.
 (While this is cooking make the beef shank broth below)